solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 A node's submitted bit mask is then used to add that node's current epoch stake to the Staged Features PDA for each feature for which it has signaled support.
-This is done by using the Validator Epoch Stake Syscall.
+This is done by using the Get Epoch Stake Syscall.

 Nodes should send a transaction containing this instruction at some arbitrary point during the epoch at least 128 slots before the end of the epoch and on